Security

 Access to data

-Access to your data is extremely restricted.
-We have hand-picked and trained support staff and Engineers on support that, after your explicit permission, are able to help fix your problem by accessing the affected data that you authorize.
+Access is limited to authorized support and engineering personnel that, after your explicit permission, are able to help fix your problem by accessing the affected data that you authorize.
 These actions are recorded, audited and monitored.

 Physical security

-Did we mention we are a cloud native service?
-We do not have data centers.
-Physical security to our servers and to your data is managed by AWS security certifications.
-Physical security at our offices is also governed by our security program.
+StorifyMe operates as a cloud-native platform on AWS.
+We do not own or operate physical data centers.
+Physical security for the underlying infrastructure is managed by AWS and covered by AWS security certifications.
+Physical security at our offices is governed by our internal security program.

 Security groups